-Knowing where products and materials come from is half the battle where sustainable development is concerned and PLM software can help you prioritize vendor management, looking after every supplier tier, from the main manufacturer to materials and suppliers.
+Knowing where products and materials come from is half the battle where sustainability development is concerned and PLM software can help you prioritise vendor management, looking after every supplier tier, from the main manufacturer to materials and suppliers.

 Companies would then be able to approve or disapprove those they find in the vendor listings and enable them to make informed choices based on the most accurate information available.

 PLM adopts a holistic approach to product development, considering the entire lifecycle of the product.
-Product design involves a vast number of steps, involving an even bigger number of departments and industries, so unrivaled organization is a must.
+Product design involves a vast number of steps, involving an even bigger number of departments and industries, so unrivalled organisation is a must.

-The software works by providing document organization and insights into projects that can be modified over time in line with the changing needs of the business making use of it.
+The software works by providing document organisation and insights into projects that can be modified over time in line with the changing needs of the business making use of it.